ohliumliu/ImageJ_Latex/README.md

-This plugin can convert a Latex expression and generate an image from www.texify.com.
+This plugin can parse a Latex expression and generate an image with the help of an online Latex equation editor http://www.codecogs.com/latex/eqneditor.php.

-It allows the user to specify the final size of the equation and whether to insert the equation into any open image window.
+It allows the user to specify the final resolution and size of the equation and whether to insert the equation into any existing image window.
 The equation is inserted to the target window and automatically selected for further operation, such as moving with the arrow keys.

 This module is built with Netbeans as a Maven project.